$39 Essential • DOCX • 5–10 mins

 - Supported peak meal periods by clearing, resetting and restocking areas quickly while maintaining service standards.

-- Worked to time-sensitive daily runs (cleaning, restock, waste removal) and kept work areas organised and compliant.
+- Worked to time-sensitive daily runs including cleaning, restock and waste removal while keeping work areas organised and compliant.

 Common mistakes